 (And speaking fluent German is fun and awesome, but let’s face it: it’s useless unless you’re helping tourists… who already speak English ;-).)

 I knew I didn’t want to do anything technical like medicine, computer science, or engineering.
 I knew I liked communicating with people.
 I knew I hated being ordered around by someone else (a boss).
-I knew I wanted to work for myself somehow… I just didn’t know how.
+And I knew I wanted to work for myself somehow… I just didn’t know how.

 Here’s What College Didn’t Teach Me